25prabhu10/notes/docs/Languages/C-Sharp/ASP_NET/ASP_NET_Core_MVC.md

 ### Controllers

 They are responsible for receiving the request and figuring out what to do with it.
-In an ASP.NET Core MVC application, controllers are nothing more than classes.
+In an ASP.NET Core MVC application, controllers are nothing more than classes

 - They contain actions (methods)

 ## Razor Pages Application

-Razor is a template markup syntax.
+Razor is a template markup syntax

 - Introduced in ASP.NET Core 2.0
 - Routing, Models, `ActionResult`, Tag Helpers...